iToolShare Logo

 Unmatched Video Quality

-* 4K Ultra HD Blu-rays deliver higher bitrates and less compression than streaming.
+* 4K Ultra HD Blu-rays deliver higher bitrates (up to 128 Mbps) and less compression than streaming, with native H.265/HEVC and emerging AV1 encoding.

-* Support for HDR (HDR10, Dolby Vision) provides better contrast and color depth.
+* Support for HDR (HDR10, HDR10+ Adaptive, Dolby Vision IQ with Precision Detail) provides better contrast and color depth, with AI tone-mapping adapting to ambient room lighting.

 Lossless Audio for an Immersive Experience

-* Blu-ray supports Dolby Atmos, DTS:X, and TrueHD—which are often compressed on streaming platforms.
+* Blu-ray supports Dolby Atmos Flex Connect, DTS:X Pro, and Sony 360 Reality Audio—which are often heavily compressed on streaming platforms.

 Offline Viewing with No Internet Required